DJDanl/cpp-docs.pt-br/docs/standard-library/unordered-multimap-class.md

 ### <a name="parameters"></a>Parâmetros

+*Where*
-`Where` Posição do elemento a ser removido.
+ A posição do elemento a ser removido.

+*Primeiro*
-`First` Posição do primeiro elemento a ser removido.
+ A posição do primeiro elemento a ser removido.

+*último*
-`Last` Posição logo após o último elemento a ser removido.
+ A posição logo após o último elemento a ser removido.

+*Chave*
-`Key` O valor da chave de elementos a ser removido.
+ O valor de chave dos elementos a serem removidos.

 ### <a name="return-value"></a>Valor de retorno